You've decided the low maintenance condo life is for you. Contingency, pre-qualification and other...

 Interested in a Second Home?

-Let us introduce our condo hotel model, available now on the island of Bermuda.
+Let us introduce our Hotel Condominium model, available now on the island of Bermuda.
 The condos at Bermudiana Beach are conversions.
 That is to say, they are existing build, but not key-ready because they are undergoing renovation and redesign.
 Download our free advertorial now to see how many prospective buyers just like you are taking advantage of our model to buy their dream vacation home.